 What Kylemore Abbey has to offer!

-As we dust the cobwebs off after the Christmas period & the New Year is upon us, we tend to set new goals & objectives – such as travelling to new places, some of which we may have already seen, and others we wish to tick off the bucket list in months to come.
+As we look forward to the summer period & the long evenings are once again upon us, we tend to put plans in place of BBQs, days at the beach and meeting up with friends – travelling to new places is also one that creeps up on us, some of which we may have already seen, and others we wish to tick off the bucket list in months to come.

 Connemara falls into the bracket of places one should re-visit time & time again.
 The scenery, the ambiance & most importantly the people welcome you with open arms as they share their knowledge of the place they know so well.